melvinsh/subresolve/README.md

 # subresolve
-Resove and quickly portscan a list of (sub)domains.
+Resolve and quickly portscan a list of (sub)domains.

 ## Usage & example
 ```